Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Russell Vale, placing the area among the bottom 25% of areas assessed nationally

-Russell Vale has averaged around 5 dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, approximately 27 homes were approved, with another 3 approved in FY-26 so far.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Russell Vale has experienced approximately 5 dwellings receiving development approval per year.
+Between Financial Year 2021 (FY-21) and FY-25, around 27 homes were approved, with an additional 3 approved in FY-26 so far.

-Despite population decline during this period, development activity has been adequate relative to population changes.
-The average construction cost value for new homes is $682,000, indicating a focus on the premium market and high-end developments.
-Compared to Rest of NSW, Russell Vale has around two-thirds the rate of new dwelling approvals per person, placing it among the 74th percentile nationally.
-Recent construction comprises 43.0% standalone homes and 57.0% medium and high-density housing, reflecting a shift from the area's existing housing composition (currently 79.0% houses).
-Russell Vale has around 167 people per approval, indicating low density.
-Future projections estimate an addition of 91 residents by 2041 based on AreaSearch's latest quarterly estimate.
+Despite a falling population during this period, the development activity has been adequate relative to population changes, which could be beneficial for buyers.
+The average construction cost value of new homes is $682,000, indicating that developers are focusing on the premium market with high-end developments.
+Compared to the Rest of NSW, Russell Vale has around two-thirds the rate of new dwelling approvals per person, placing it among the 74th percentile nationally in terms of building activity.
+However, this level is below the national average, suggesting the area's established nature and potential planning limitations.
+Recent construction comprises 43.0% standalone homes and 57.0% medium to high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This shift from the existing housing stock (currently 79.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.

 Frequently Asked Questions - Development